Cash-Out Refinance Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 500,000 home, 200,000 current balance, refinancing to 70% LTV (350,000 new loan) at 5.5% over 30 years: 150,000 cash out, new monthly 1,987.
 Cash-out gives liquidity via home equity but extends debt and adds interest.
-Use for high-value purposes (renovation, investment).
+Cash-out is sometimes used for purposes such as renovation or investment.

 Quick example